Nitestack/raspberry-pi-5/README.md

 This will prompt you for the password for the user on the Raspberry Pi.

+### Environment Variables

+Ensure you create a `secrets.yml` file in the root directory of this project.
+Just copy the `secrets.example.yml` file to `secrets.yml` and insert the values.

 ### Vaultwarden

 To get Vaultwarden running, you’ll need to configure port forwarding on your router: